PotatoCurry/very-serious-video-project/README.md

 # very-serious-video-project
-This is an extremely messy Python script I wrote to...render a video in an unusual way.
+This is an extremely messy Python script I wrote to render a video in an unusual way.

 [Video Link](https://www.youtube.com/watch?v=K1dLxK4mfVk)